Back to all posts

 "We've outgrown out tool stack."

 This is related to the problem above.
 Sometimes your planning tools start out great.
 But as you grow, they grow unwieldy.
 More projects, more staff, more complexity.
-Otherwise-organized PMs find themselves in a constant state of reaction and unable to get ahead of their projects - thanks to formerly fit-for-purpose planning tools like Excel, Trello or Toggl.
+Otherwise-organized PMs find themselves in a constant state of reaction and unable to get ahead of their projects - thanks to formerly fit-for-purpose planning tools like spreadsheets.
 Using dedicated resource planning software makes life easier, so you can do what you need and get back to other work.

 "We can't predict when to hire new people."